rgriebl/brickstore/installation.md

 ---

 ## Windows
 Only Windows 10 and 11, and only 64 bit installations are supported.

-As Windows doesn't have a concept of "universal apps", there are two
-installers: one for Intel/AMD (**x64**) and one for ARM (**arm64**) CPUs.
+There are 2 ways to install BrickStore:

+1. Via the Microsoft Store: just search for BrickStore and click install.
+This installation will then be updated automatically by Windows.

+2. Via the Installer you download yourself: choose the one simply named **Windows** regardless of your current platform (the x64 or ARM64 ones are legacy).

 Start the installer, then when Windows tells you that it "protected your PC", click `More info` to reveal the `Run anyway` button.
 Click that button and from there on out, it's a standard installation process.

+If there is no `Run anyway` button available, then your Windows installation is configured to not allow unsigned installations to run.
+Your only option is then to install from the Microsoft Store.

 If you get an error message saying `Error 5: Access is denied`, then please start the installer as Administrator (in Explorer, right-click the file and